 Have you ever dried oranges?
 Here’s a little secret…I just did for the very first time!
 I just love the way they turned out and I know this will definitely not be my last time drying them.
-Dried oranges are all the rage this holiday season and today I want to share with you how to make dried orange slices.
+Dried oranges are all the rage this holiday season and today I want to share with you how to make dried orange slices for Christmas decorations.

 “In the wintertime, in the snow country, citrus fruit was so rare, and if you got one, it was better than ambrosia.” -James Earl Jones

-My parents grew up in the era of the Great Depression.
+My parents grew up in the era of the Great Depression where money was tight.
 As a little girl, I remember the stories they told about only receiving an orange for Christmas and how blessed they felt by that round piece of fruit.
+It was such a treat, even a luxury, to find things like a sweet orange or some walnuts in your stocking on Christmas.
 What a great reminder of being grateful and blessed for what we get and what we have.

 The Best Way To Dry Oranges